sfhansen/mse246_project/studies/model_fitting.md

 5. Trains binary outcome predictive models, including LASSO and random forests.

-Lastly, we evaluate the performance of these models on the held-out test set in terms of AUC, sensitivity, and calibration.
+Lastly, we evaluate the performance of these models on resampled partitions of the training data, and on a held-out test set in terms of AUC, sensitivity, and calibration.

 ```r